 This is a short blog entry describing the etymology of the word that we use to describe our place - a place in which we do what we do.
+And that is: fermenting!

 The reason for that is that up to recent years all the fermentation was done at homes, with the exception of commercially produced ferments that were usually produced in places that specialized in food processing.

 The recent rise in popularity created this problem.
 So, with the creation of places that specialize in all things fermented, a new terminology had to be created.
-This way three names were coined:

 - Fermentery - our favorite!

-First, there is an already known & established word - brewery.
-A brewery is a place or business that brews & sells beer.
+First, there is an already known and established word - brewery.
+A brewery is a place or business that brews and sells beer.

 The word is broken into two parts: BREW + ERY.